 The plate to be a gilt 8 pointed star with dead and bright rays with crown above; on the star to be mounted a dead gilt laurel wreath and saw pierced garter with regimental motto "Per Mare per Terram," above the garter a gilt scroll "Gibraltar," and below it a gilt anchor, and in the centre a silver globe.
 Under the saw pierced garter, blue enamel.

 The bottom central ray of the plate is to come halfway over the leather band.

-III.-Articles of approved pattern which may be obtained through service sources.
+III.-Articles of approved pattern as supplied through service sources.

-21. The following articles may be obtained:-
+21. The following articles are supplied:-

 Anklets, web.

 Badges, cap, gilt.